skip to main content

 As with any medication, the GLP-1 drug class comes with a list of pros and cons.

-These medications also come at a significant cost (with the average being $1,200 to $1,400 per month) and have experienced recent drug shortages, making access difficult at times.
-Your insurer can help you determine your expected out of pocket cost and copay amounts, and reaching out to your preferred pharmacy ahead of time to determine availability of your prescribed medication is always recommended.
+These medications also come at a significant cost (with the average being $1,200 to $1,400 per month) and have experienced shortages, making access difficult at times.
+Your insurer can help you determine your expected out-of-pocket cost and copay amounts, and reaching out to your preferred pharmacy ahead of time to determine availability of your prescribed medication is always recommended.

-From a pharmacist and clinician standpoint, there is clear value in the GLP-1 medications in both treating diabetes as well as weight management, but it is important to remember that these medications as class are relatively new.
+From a pharmacist and clinician standpoint, there is clear value in GLP-1 medications for both treating diabetes as well as weight management, but it is important to remember that these medications, as a class, are relatively new.
 We still do not know the long-term effects, good or bad.

 For Employers Considering Coverage